 You mentioned how you now select themes beforehand and write songs to fit around them.
-What themes run through the upcoming album?
+What runs through the upcoming album?

 Family first is obviously something important to you both, having constantly been in bands together since you were young.
 Surely you must clash sometimes, even just from a creative perspective?

 TG: Nah, it’s pretty hard to be honest.
 We even pick the same fucking sandwiches at Tesco.
 We’ll have the same pint in a pub.
-It was just drilled into us from an early age, my dad always telling us, “Blood’s thicker than water, so you look after each other”.
+It was just drilled into us from an early age, my dad would always be telling us: “Blood’s thicker than water, so you look after each other”.

 Between you both, what boxes does a CDMC song have to tick to make it to the recording stage?